sashwattanay/sashwat_site/_posts/2020-06-06-quotes-post.md

 * What are protests?
 *"A protest carried out while toeing the line set by the authorities is not a protest at all."*

+* Freedom is never to be taken for granted.
+*"If you never paid the price of your freedom, somebody else did it for you."*

 * Inspired by the famous quote by Netaji Subhash Chandra Bose:
 *"There is only one price of freedom: blood!
 It has always been that way."*

 * I would go for democracy any day because it is fair.
 *"I love democracy for it does not give you what is the best but rather what you deserve."*

-Let's conclude  with the quote by Shaheed Bhagat Singh which the entire world is in dire need right now
+Let's conclude with two quotes from Shaheed Bhagat Singh and the TV series Chernobyl respectively.
 *“Merciless criticism and independent thinking are the two necessary traits of revolutionary thinking.”*
+*"Every lie we tell incurs a debt to the truth.
+Sooner or later that debt is paid."*